 Cargo has a local waste depot to the south-west of the village that handles household waste and recycling.

-8.4.
-Summary of Growth Potential
+Summary of Growth Potential 8.4.

 Some of the key demographic information is reviewed in the Local Profile & Issues Paper to this Strategy.
 Only key information is repeated here.

 The key POSITIVE influences that may assist growth include: